Intermediate

 Setup the environment

-First, let’s create a new folder for our project, I’ll name it ping-pong.
+First, let’s create a new folder for our project, I’ll name it ping-pong

-mkdir -p ping-pong/wallet
+mkdir -p ping-pong/wallet cd ping-pong/wallet

 In the end, we’ll have three subfolders: wallet, contract, and dapp.
 For convenience, we’ll save our owner’s wallet Keystore in the wallet folder.